TheOdinProject/curriculum/new_course/1_programming_fundementals/arrays.md

 num_array.methods       #=> A very long list of methods
 ```

-### Other useful methods
+### Other Useful Methods

 As previously mentioned, there are many methods available to Ruby arrays (over 150!).
 Additionally, the behavior of some methods change depending on a variety of factors, such as if they take arguments or not.
-For at least these reasons, [ruby-doc.org](http://ruby-doc.org/) ***will*** be your best friend in maximizing your aptitude with arrays, so go soon, and go often.
+For at least these reasons, [ruby-doc.org](http://ruby-doc.org/) ***will*** be your best friend in maximizing your aptitude with arrays.
+So go soon, and go often.

 Nevertheless, here is a brief look at some other common methods you might run into.